ni/nimble/packages/nimble-components/src/breadcrumb/breadcrumb.spec.md

 ## Open Issues

 - Need to finalize styling and colors for Nimble anchors/hyperlinks, which this control will also use.
 See [nimble issue 324](https://github.com/ni/nimble/issues/324)
-- In addition to the regular 'hypertext' style for links, what button styles do we want to support?
-(None, or a combo of outline/ghost/block from nimble-button).
 - Does NimbleBreadcrumbItemDirective need the attribute bindings besides `href`, `hreflang`, `rel`, and `target`?